-7.4 Rules that Govern Admission of Evidence
+7.4 Rules That Govern Admission of Evidence

 The admission of evidence at trial is governed by the Evidence Act 2006, Parts 29-33 of the Civil Procedure Rules, and the common law.
+As noted in 5.5 Legal Privilege, legal privilege is recognised in the BVI.
+Legally privileged documents are generally not admissible at trial.